HarlonWang/quickjs-wrapper/README.md

 - `double`
 - `String`
 - `null`
+- `long`
+    > Because there is no Long type corresponding to Java in JavaScript, the conversion of Long type is special.
+Long value can be directly transferred from Java to JavaScript, which will be converted to BigInt64.

 #### Mutual conversion of JS object types
 - `JSObject` represents a JavaScript object
 - `JSFunction` represents a JavaScript function
 - `JSArray` represents a JavaScript Array

-#### About Long Type
-Because there is no Long type corresponding to Java in JavaScript, the conversion of Long type is special.
-- Long value can be directly transferred from Java to JavaScript, which will be converted to Int64 bit。
-- To convert a value from JavaScript to Java into a Long type, you need to use the Double type, as shown in the following example:
-    ```Java
-    ((Double)target).longValue());
-    ```

 ### Set Property
 Java